Our mission – and yours?

 Terms and benefits:

 Gross salary in the first year will be in the region of €70 000 per annum + Dutch holiday month + 8% employer pension contribution.
 There may be scope for growth after one year’s employment.

 Please submit a CV (max 2 pages including details of two referees) and a motivation letter, in which you:

 - Explain why you want this role now

 - Describe how you meet the 4 core competences in the person specification: European outlook, commitment, knowledge, member focus

 - Pick out one more competence from the list which you think is especially important for this role and describe how you meet it

 - Explain how you would approach this role specifically in the transition period

-Please send this by 13 April to firstname.lastname@example.org, to the attention of Marjolein Wiersum, consultant at DUX International.
+Please send this by Friday 4 May to firstname.lastname@example.org, for the attention of Marjolein Wiersum, consultant at DUX International.